louismullie/web-ct-segmentation/README.md

-# Please note: This software is outdated, unsupported, and no longer actively maintained.
+# Please note: This software is no longer actively maintained.
+See [CoreSlicer](https://coreslicer.com/) for the most recent version.

 This repository showcases a web interface for morphomic analysis of computed tomography (CT) scan images.
 The software aims to bridge the gap between researchers and clinicians with an interest in analytic morphomics by providing a cross-platform, open-source interface for visualization of morphomic data and development of new morphomic markers.